The Five Jump Focus Classifications

 While there are some similar qualities that both individuals may share, the overall movement strategy differs between the two, as do some of the intervention strategies.
-The example to the left we often see in lean, wiry, explosive individuals whereas we often see the signature to the right we see in larger muscularly strong individuals.
+The example to the left we often see in lean, explosive individuals, whereas we often see the signature to the right we see in larger, muscularly strong individuals.

 So, we probably need to classify individuals further than a shared weakest variable.